Athlete, activist, and author

 |5 – 6 p.m.||Reception|

-Hard History: Tulsa Public Schools’ Journey in Grappling With the 1921 Tulsa Race Massacre
+- We Have Hard History, and We Need to Teach It: Tulsa Public Schools’ Journey in Grappling With the 1921 Tulsa Race Massacre

 Stories and Research